Judaic Studies at Posnack School

 Moot Bet Din

-Fischer High School competes in the national Moot Bet Din sponsored by RAVSAK (Jewish Community Day School Network).
+Fischer High School competes in the national Moot Bet Din.
 Using traditional sources, participating team members apply halakha (Jewish law) to contemporary situations.
-Each year, RAVSAK introduces a new case on a topic that has not been examined halakhicly.
+Each year, a new case is introduced on a topic that has not been examined halakhicly.